shreevatsa/site/_posts/2018-06-28-sediyapu-ch6.md

 (...contd) Even when achieved with yati rather than G, this is what is going on.
 [An innocuous-looking claim tucked away in brackets, but actually quite subtle and may not be easy to understand how 1+1— i.e. word break starting at 4, becomes saṃdhāna.]<cite>148 0.107 0.191</cite>

 Beautiful: just as blended 4+4 is distinctive, so is blended 3+3.<cite>148 0.164 0.339</cite>

+Examples I. [The second group is LLGG; the asterisk is a footnote.]<cite>148 0.334 0.544</cite>

+Examples II.
+[In (a), Line 1, third group is 4+2, similarly first group of line 3.
+Typo in second group of line 2: it is LLGLL.]<cite>148 0.538 0.911</cite>

+Examples III.<cite>149 0.098 0.414</cite>

+Same: This gati comes when 3+3 is prevented, by 3&4 being joined by a G (as in I)...<cite>149 0.411 0.604</cite>

+... or with a yati after 2 or 4 (as in II)...<cite>149 0.576 0.818</cite>

+... or... in other ways.
+[This one is subtler and I didn't hear it the first time.]<cite>149 0.789 0.899</cite><cite>150 0.107 0.185</cite><cite>151 0.105 0.242</cite>

+[Read these examples carefully and convince yourself... or not.]<cite>151 0.207 0.435</cite>

+[Start of Fn 56] One may ask: why is GLLG not 3+3? <cite>150 0.194 0.339</cite>

+Answer: Just listen to it.
+(Also: "...heccukaḍame...")<cite>150 0.316 0.442</cite>

+Aside: In mathematics books, sometimes the author writes that something is "obvious" or "trivial", and sometimes readers get upset when it's *not* obvious or trivial to them.
+I think something similar happens in this book in some places, and sometimes this comes off as a bit frustrating.
+It is one thing to say "unfortunately, this is hard to explain, and you have to experience it for yourself".
+It *feels* different, possibly insulting, when stated as "If you have any sense at all, you will know this already". :-) Could this be one of the secondary reasons this great book is not universally adored by everyone who's read it?

+The reason for sounding this way: GL↘ and LG↗, etc. <cite>150 0.417 0.614</cite>

+★A very subtle and important point [buried within parentheses in a footnote]!<cite>150 0.590 0.713</cite>

+Similar with LLLLG<cite>150 0.689 0.899</cite>

+Example.
+[End of Fn 56]<cite>151 0.693 0.896</cite>

+Summary / reiteration.<cite>151 0.432 0.696</cite>